-The diversity of international MBA and Master’s programmes has never been greater.
-According to AACSB estimates, there are more than 13,500 schools offering business degree programmes worldwide.
-How should you choose the most suitable school and programme for you?
+The diversity of international MBA and Master’s programs has never been greater.
+According to AACSB estimates, there are more than 13,500 schools offering business degree programs worldwide.
+How should you choose the most suitable school and program for you?

 This variety creates many opportunities and the chance to satisfy all your preferences regarding programme content, learning style, teaching method, class diversity, international exposure, budget, scholarships, and location.

 However, this great diversity is a challenge to most prospective students.
-How should you identify the programmes that best match your requirements?
-On the one hand, they should provide what you need, while on the other hand, you need to be a strong applicant for the programmes you choose.
+How should you identify the programs that best match your requirements?
+On the one hand, they should provide what you need, while on the other hand, you need to be a strong applicant for the programs you choose.
 How do you strike this balance?

 Step 1: Clarify your goals